IDMNYU/audiolab/docs/synths.md

 #### Pulse Divider

 The **Pulse Divider** module (the second half of [CGS36](https://www.elby-designs.com/webtek/cgs/cgs36/cgs36_pulse_divider.html)) is another of Ken Stone's modules that appears regularly on Serge panels from other manufacturers (including our Random\*Source Serge).
-The module takes a pulse input and outputs tiggers on numerical subdivisions, allowing the user to have, e.g. a clock signal input generate a polyrhythmic output.
+The module takes a pulse input and outputs triggers on numerical subdivisions, allowing the user to have, e.g. a clock signal input generate a polyrhythmic output.
 The Black Swamp version of the module contains two additional switches.

 <img src = "./img/sergebs_1_3.png" width="15%" title="Pulse Divider" alt="Pulse Divider">